seperman/deepdiff/deepdiff/diff_doc.rst

     Higher verbose level shows you more details.
     For example verbose level 1 shows what dictionary item are added or removed.
     And verbose level 2 shows the value of the items that are added or removed too.
+    Note that the verbose_level is ignore for the delta view.

 exclude_paths: list, default = None
     List of paths to exclude from the report.
 If only one item, you can path it as a string.